Shrek Forever After: Music

 Like the other Shrek films, the film's original score was composed by British composer Harry Gregson-Williams.

 Release

 Theatrical

 Shrek Forever After premiered at the Tribeca Film Festival on April 21, 2010.
-It was publicly released on May 20, 2010, in Russia, while the American release followed the next day.
-The film was also released in IMAX 3D format.
-In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018.
+It was publicly released on May 20, 2010, in Russia, while the American release followed the next day on May 21.
+In July 2014, the film's distribution rights were purchased by DreamWorks Animation from Paramount Pictures and transferred to 20th Century Fox before reverting to Universal Pictures in 2018 following NBCUniversal's acquisition of DreamWorks Animation in 2016.